ETolboom/blg/docs/wiki/Modeling-Considerations.md

 ---

-## Undo in workflows
+## Undo and redo in the rule editor

-When working in the workflow editor, CTRL-Z (and similar actions), currently do not have any effect.
-For now, in case any breaking changes were made, the page can be reloaded such that the last saved state of the workflow can be loaded.
+The behavioral rule editor supports undo and redo: press **Ctrl-Z** (or Cmd-Z) to undo and **Ctrl-Y** (or Cmd-Shift-Z) to redo.
+The editor keeps a bounded history of recent changes, so very old states may no longer be reachable.
+The editor also autosaves on a debounce, and reloading the page restores the last saved state.